tomca32/snake/README.md

 - Snake
 - Food
 - Walls
+- Fully responsive, works on any screen size (you still need to have the keyboard though)
 - Adjustable speed - use the buttons in the top-left corner
 - Adjustable grid size (restarts the game) - use the buttons in the top-right corner
 - Pause - press `p`